 The APEX Nominating Committee invites applications for vacant positions on the APEX Board of Directors.
 These vacancies include:

-- Two (2) Directors from the national Capital Region (NCR)
+- Three (3) Directors from the National Capital Region (NCR)

 To advance the APEX mandate and objectives, we are looking for individuals with a particular interest and/or experience in the following areas: